ahoirg/JSONSchemaDiscovery/README.md

       npm run dev
       ```
       - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-      -

 4) **Optional: Checking the Database**:
    This step is optional.
-If you wish to inspect the database, you can use MongoDB Compass on your local machine or you can use the mongo shell.
+If you wish to inspect the database, you can use MongoDB Compass on your local device or you can use the mongo shell.
-   - If MongoDB Compass is installed on your local machine, you can connect to the database at `mongodb://localhost:27017`
+   - If MongoDB Compass is installed on your local device, you can connect to the database at `mongodb://localhost:27017`
    - To use the mongo shell, enter the mongo shell with the command : ` mongo `
-      mongo shell commands: , "show dbs", "use jsonschemadiscovery", "show collections"
+      - mongo shell commands: , "show dbs", "use jsonschemadiscovery", "show collections"

-You can learn how to use the project by continuing in the **2)Using The Project** section.
+You can learn how to use the project by continuing in the [2.
+Using the Project](#2-using-the-project) section.

 ---